morostr/owligator/README.md

-# Spring Boot and React starter app

-> Starter webapp using Spring Boot on the backend and React on the frontend, with Maven and Webpack as build tools, hot reloading on both sides and without xml configuration.
+# Owligator

+This is (or is going to be) an OWL Ontology Browser.

+It is actually a way to learn how to use Spring Boot and React with Maven and all the things.
+And HotReloading.

 ## Quickstart
 To run the app you just need to: